Why nonprofits need secure financial systems

 Why role-based access builds trust with stakeholders

-That trust translates into stronger donor relationships and sustained community support.
+That transparency builds trust, which strengthens donor relationships and helps sustain community support.

 Final thoughts on role-based access in nonprofit accounting software